ZahraAP/Library-Project/README.md

 # Library-Project
-This is a JAVA application for registered accounts to borrow books up tp two weeks.
+This is a JAVA application for registered accounts to borrow books up to two weeks.

 First Page : Login Register